jgordon/axioms/axioms/14 Space.md

        (vertex v c2 c1 x)))
 ```

-As an intermediate step toward defining polygons, we will say a line
+As an intermediate step toward defining polygons, we say a line
 segment is a side of a figure if there are vertices at its two
 endpoints that lie inside the figure.